What is Flow?

 Flow refers to

-- the sense a writer, speaker, knowledge worker . . . or a reader, listener, or user . . . may feel when a text is developed, organized, and presented as it should be
+- the sense an audience may feel when a text is well developed, organized, and presented as it should be.

 Types of Flow